Margot Robbie: 2019–present: Established actress and producer

 In 2022, Robbie reprised her role as Donna Freedman for the final episode of Neighbours.
 She starred alongside an ensemble cast in David O. Russell's period comedy Amsterdam, based on the 1933 Business Plot.
 The film emerged as a critical and commercial failure.
 In her second film release of the year, she played Nellie LaRoy, an actress inspired by silent movie star Clara Bow, in Damien Chazelle's comedy-drama Babylon.
 In preparation, she studied the works of Bow and researched her traumatic childhood.
 She described LaRoy as "the most physically and emotionally draining character I've ever played".
 The film polarised critics and had poor box office returns, though her performance received praise; Caryn James of BBC Culture opined, "Robbie's bold, charismatic performance makes Nellie a daring, endlessly spiraling, sympathetic figure".
 She received another Golden Globe nomination for Best Actress, although the underperformance of her two major releases that year led some commentators to brand her as "box office poison" at the time.

 In the following year, Robbie had a single scene in Wes Anderson's ensemble comedy film Asteroid City.
 Chris Hewitt of the Star Tribune described her "impassioned acting in her lone scene" as "perfectly judged".
 The fantasy comedy Barbie, co-starring Ryan Gosling as Ken, was her next film release.
-As producer, Robbie bought the rights from Mattel for a film about the eponymous fashion doll in 2018.
+As producer, Robbie secured the rights from Mattel for a film about the eponymous fashion doll in 2018.
 She hired Greta Gerwig to write and direct the film, and took on the title role herself after Gal Gadot declined her offer.
 In preparation, Gerwig and Robbie watched old Technicolor musicals such as The Red Shoes (1948) and The Umbrellas of Cherbourg (1964).
 Variety reported that Robbie earned $12.5 million for the role, the highest for an actress in Hollywood that year.
 Vultures Alison Willmore took note of how much Robbie fit the part, and commended her for combining both "heartbreaking earnestness" and "humor" in her performance.
 With a worldwide gross of over $1.4 billion, Barbie emerged as Robbie's highest-grossing release.
 She received further BAFTA and Golden Globe nominations for her performance, in addition to a nomination for the Academy Award for Best Picture.

 Also in 2023, Robbie produced Fennell's second directorial, Saltburn.
 The 2024 Sundance Film Festival marked the release of her next production, Megan Park's comedy film My Old Ass.
-Robbie starred alongside Colin Farrell in Kogonada's 2025 film A Big Bold Beautiful Journey and will appear with Jacob Elordi in Fennell's Wuthering Heights, adapted from the novel.
+Robbie starred alongside Colin Farrell in Kogonada's 2025 film A Big Bold Beautiful Journey Robbie starred as Catherine Earnshaw alongside Jacob Elordi as Heathcliff in Wuthering Heights, the romantic drama film written and directed by Emerald Fennell and loosely based on the Emily Brontë novel.
+The film was released theatrically on February 13, 2026.